Here are all the winners from the 2024 Grammys – rolling list

 Davido – ‘Timeless’

-Shakti – ‘This Moment’
+Shakti – ‘This Moment’ – winner

 Best Reggae Album